dochy-ksti/munyorunyoru/whats_dsl.md

 ```
 When the code is written in text, the format used to write the text is called a language.

-On the other hand, data refers to what is used in the form below:
+Data refers to what is used in the form below:
 ```Rust
 function(data)
 ```
+Code is a subset of data.

-In Munyo language, you can write both data and code, but it's more specialized to write code.
+In Munyo language, you can naturally write both data and code, but it's more specialized to write code.

 If a language can be used for general programming, I think it should be called a programming language, and if it has a specific purpose, it should be called a domain-specific language.